mrslv-bss/yorbox/README.md

     // (false) raise by #define leftservo "degree of rotation"
     // This sketch have 2 servo's.
 Right and Left.
 Use as usual, !!! raise - lowering !!!
     [ move_lowservo - right / move_highservo - left ]

 ***Contact us:***

 >Visit our website to see other projects.
 >
 >www.bassmiroslav.pro
 >
->For commercial matters, write to the mail.
+>For commercial matters/Propose for Improvement code/scheme, write to the mail.
 >
 ><bassmiroslav@gmail.com>